Coelophysis: Classification

-Coelophysis is a distinct taxonomic unit (genus), composed of one species; C. bauri.
+Coelophysis is a distinct taxonomic unit (genus), composed of the single species C. bauri.
 Two additional originally described species, C. longicollis and C. willistoni, are now considered dubious and undiagnostic.
-M. rhodesiensis was referred to Coelophysis for several years, but it is likely its own genus, and is known from the early Jurassic of southern Africa.
+M. rhodesiensis was referred to Coelophysis for several years, but it is likely its own genus and is known from the early Jurassic of southern Africa.
 A third possible species is Coelophysis kayentakatae, previously referred to the genus Megapnosaurus, from the Kayenta Formation of the southwestern US.
 In recent phylogenetic analyses, "Syntarsus" kayentakatae has been shown to be distantly related to Coelophysis and Megapnosaurus, suggesting that it belongs to its own genus.